 1. A good business plan follows generally accepted guidelines for both form and content.
-There are three primary parts to a business plan. a) The first is the business concept, where you discuss the industry, your business structure, your particular product or service, and how you plan to make your business a success. b) The second is the marketplace product, in which you describe and analyze potential customers: who and where they are, what makes them buy and so on.
-Here, you also describe the competition and how you’ll position yourself to beat it. c) Finally, the financial section contains your income and cash flow statement, balance sheet and other financial ratios, such as break-even analyses.
-This part may require help from accountant and a good spreadsheet software program.
+There are three primary parts to a business plan. a) The first is the business concept, where you discuss the industry, your business structure, your particular product or service, and how you plan to make your business a success. b) The second is the marketplace product, in which you describe and analyze potential customers: who and where they are, what makes them buy, and so on.
+Here, you also describe the competition and how you’ll position yourself to beat it. c) Finally, the financial section contains your income and cash flow statement, balance sheet, and other financial ratios, such as break-even analyses.
+This part may require help from an accountant and a good spreadsheet software program.

 2. Breaking these three major sections down even further, a business plan consists of six key components: I. Executive summary II.
 Business description III.
 Marketing Plan IV.
 Production Plan V. Operation and Management Plan VI.
 Financial Analysis I Executive Summary: Within the overall outline of the business plan, the Executive Summary will follow the title page.
-The Executive Summary should be to the point and in a nutshell convey the value of your proposition.
+The Executive Summary should be to the point and in a nutshell, convey the value of your proposition.

 Key elements that should be included are:

 3. Business Concept, the business and market: Describes the business, its product, and the market it will serve.
 It should point out just exactly what will be sold, to whom and why the business will hold a competitive advantage.

 4. The management team: A brief summary of the business team composition, special skills required to operate the proposed business successfully should be provided in the executive summary of the business plan.
 The nature and type of deployment of the key personnel and in case of specialized needs who would support the key business proposition.